Blosc/bloscpack/README.md

 * document library usage
 * --equal-size argument to create large chunks of equal size
 * --max-size to create the largest possible chunks, regardless of input size
-* subcommand e or estimate to estimate the size of the uncompressed dtaa.
+* subcommand e or estimate to estimate the size of the uncompressed data.
 * add --raw-input and --raw-output switches to allow stuff like: cat file | blpk --raw-input --raw-output compress > file.blp
 * fix the typesize default argument, possibly make it platform dependent